 The Women Rising Project is an ongoing documentary project sharing stories of women changemakers around the world who are changing perceptions, breaking through barriers, and leading through new ideas and new approaches.
-This project initially includes women in the Middle East, North Africa, Peru and the US.
 Women Rising documents these inspiring stories of brave, bold women through a multi-media approach of photos, articles, audio interviews and short documentary films.
 This is a new project and will be growing in scope over the coming years.

 [Ongoing 2011 - Present]